MihaMarkocic/cloudservices/AWS/vpc_peering/README.md

     [defaults]
     host_key_checking = False
     ```
-- the command to run the ansible playbook should include the *username* to login to each instance, *Key location* for the SSH connection and *inventory file* which is in our case aws_ec2 plugin and the playbook to run:
+- the command to run the ansible playbook should include the *username* to log in to each instance, *Key location* for the SSH connection and *inventory file* which is in our case *aws_ec2* plugin and the playbook file:
     ```
     ansible-playbook -u *username* --private-key *path/to/your/sshkey* -i aws_ec2.yml connection_test.yml
     ```